erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

 Version 2][sec-v2].
 Server implementers choose which security methods they support by declaring them in their Manifest API entry.

-This API does not expose any sensitive data, it only notifies the server that it should reload portions of its data.
-For this reason, it is RECOMMENDED for server implementers to not be overly strict on security methods they require (i.e. it is RECOMMENDED to *not* require extra layers of encryption in requests and responses - TLS seems more than enough).

 Handling of invalid parameters
 ------------------------------